scarimp/lora_roma/README.md

 In the article there is Prophet:

-Time Series Modeling with Prophet
+Time Series Modeling with python in [Prophet](https://research.fb.com/prophet-forecasting-at-scale/)

 Released by Facebook in 2017, forecasting tool Prophet is designed for analyzing time-series that display patterns on different time scales such as yearly, weekly and daily.
 It also has advanced capabilities for modeling the effects of holidays on a time-series and implementing custom changepoints.
 Therefore, we are using Prophet to get a model up and running.